glinmac/glinmac.github.io/projects.md

 A couple of active projects hosted on [GitHub](https://github.com/glinmac)

+ * [Sandbox] some misc scripts tools and examples about Big Data, platform, deployment
  * [HDP tools], a collection of notes, scripts and helpers to manage HDP clusters.
  * [Ambari Salt Formula](https://github.com/glinmac/ambari-formula), a [SaltStack] formula to manage deployment of [Ambari] Servers and Agents